Jilian0717/LPT-Bio_model/README.md

 ### LPT-Bio_model
-Lagrangian particle tracking and biological (LPT-Bio) model developed based on [SCHISM](https://github.com/schism-dev/schism)
+Lagrangian particle tracking and biological (LPT-Bio) model developed based on [SCHISM](https://github.com/schism-dev/schism).
+It is an offline particle tracking model, meaning we run the hydrodynamics first and then use the saved hydrodynamics to drive the transport of each particle.
+Based on the passive and neutrally buoyant particle tracking module in SCHISM, we added a diel vertical migration and a changing cell density to each particle.
+The particle tracking code was compiled in the modeling system of SCHISM and was run on the hpc of William & Mary.

 `/test_case/`